breathe-doc/breathe/README.rst

 - Unreleased - Breathe v4.28.0

   - Code and documentation for membergroups and members-only options. #637
+  - Add example.tag to gitignore as it gets modified during build process. #644

 - 2021-02-16 - Breathe v4.27.0